Physics A Level

 Subject Combinations and Progression

 Due to the very mathematical nature of the course it is strongly recommended that students also take Maths A-level.
-Chemistry and Biology go well with Physics as do Electronics and Design Technology.
-Geology, Geography, Art, History are also popular combinations with Physics.
+Chemistry and Biology go well with Physics as do Computer Science, Electronics and Design Technology.

 Subject Modules and Assessment